-Name of Facility Doctor's Hospital of Renaissance Location (city and county) Edinburg, Hidalgo County Phone number (956) 362-8677 Key admission criteria Adults, children, and adolescents' inpatient crisis stabilization.
-Service area limitations, if any TTBH's three-county catchment areas, Hidalgo, Cameron, and Willacy County.
+Name of Facility Palms Behavioral Health Location (city and county) Harlingen, Cameron County Phone number (956) 365-2600 Key admission criteria Adults, children, and adolescents' inpatient crisis stabilization Service area limitations, if any TTBH's three-county catchment areas, Hidalgo, Cameron, and Willacy County.
 Other relevant admission information for first responders All admissions initiated through the 24-hour crisis hotline.
-Number of Beds PESC: 800/PPB: 5,913 (Bed count is an aggregate count for the fiscal year from 3 separate, private hospitals).
-Is the facility currently under contract with the LMHA/LBHA to purchase beds?
+Number of Beds PESC: 915 admits, 1,563 bed days, PPB: 7,675 bed days Is the facility currently under contract with the LMHA/LBHA to purchase beds?
 Yes.
 If under contract, is the facility contracted for rapid crisis stabilization beds (funded under the Psychiatric Emergency Service Center contract or Mental Health Grant for Justice-Involved Individuals), private psychiatric beds, or community mental health hospital beds (include all that apply)?
-Doctor's Hospital of Renaissance is under two contracts with TTBH for rapid crisis stabilization beds (PESC & PPB).
+Palms Behavioral Health is under two contracts with TTBH for rapid crisis stabilization beds (PESC & PPB).
 If under contract, are beds purchased as a guaranteed set or on an as needed basis?
 On an as needed basis.